catalystneuro/buzsaki-lab-to-nwb/buzsaki_lab_to_nwb/valero/notes.md

 ```
 So, it is talking about brain area.

-##
+## EMG
-There was EMG but it seems that it was extracted from the LFP.
+There was EMG (Electromyography) but it seems that it was extracted from the LFP.
 There is a matlab file with it, should we add this?

 Paper supplement Brain State Scoring section:
 > EMG was extracted from